Find answers to the most frequently asked questions.

 Click the “Register” button on the home page.
 Fill in the requested information and choose your user name and password.

-Should I complete the personal health assessment if I’m already healthy?
+Should I complete the Health Profile if I’m already healthy?

-How often can I submit a personal health assessment?
+How often can I submit a Health Profile?

-Why is it important to take the PHA?
+Why is it important to take the Health Profile?

-The Trust continues to encourage and reward healthy behaviors among plan participants.
-We want you to get the most out of your health care while also taking an active role.
-We offer many Trust-sponsored wellness programs designed to give retirees and their families direct access to the medical expertise, information and personalized support they need to make better health decisions and enjoy healthier, happier lives.
-With healthier participants come lower medical costs, which allows us to continue to offer excellent medical coverage and keep your deductible at $500 per person.
+The Trust is continuing to encourage and reward healthy behaviors among our plan participants.
+We want to get as much participation as possible in our wellness programs.
+These programs are designed to give employees and their families direct access to the medical expertise, information and personalized support they need to make better health decisions and enjoy healthier, happier lives.
+With healthier employees and families come lower medical costs, which allows us to continue offering excellent medical coverage.

 What if I don’t know the answers to all of the questions?

 If you don’t know some of the answers to the questions (blood pressure, cholesterol, etc.), you may leave them blank.
-The only required screening measurements on the PHA are height and weight.
+The only required screening measurements on the Health Profile are height and weight.
 However, the more questions you answer, the more tailored and useful your results will be.

 Is my privacy protected?